Discover personal loans review

-No, Discover doesn’t have the best track record.
-While the majority of Discover’s reviews are for its credit cards, the general consensus is that the company has poor customer service.
+Discover has a mixed track record when it comes to customer reviews.
+While the majority of Discover’s reviews on sittes like the Better Business Bureau and Trustpilot are for its credit cards, the general consensus is that the company has poor customer service.
 The few reviews available for its personal loans are also negative.
-If you prefer working with a lender that offers stellar customer support, you might want to look elsewhere.

 How do I apply?

 You can apply for a Discover personal loan by phone, mail or online.
 To start the application process online, follow these simple steps: